 I’m trying to slow down and check in on the things that really matter.
 The idea for this post came from Latonya Yvette, who regularly does Motherhood right now posts.

 The past few months have, in all reality, been the hardest ones of my life.
-As a family we have juggled far more than is reasonable or should be managed, and it has taken it’s toll on all of us.
+As a family we have juggled far more than is reasonable or should be managed and it has, unsurprisingly, taken it’s toll on all of us.
 Both Andy and I have been stressed out and run down, and dealt with some physical ailments as a result – like, a hernia (Andy) and a chest infection (me).
-What does this have to do with mothering?
-Well, it’s hugely affected our ability to parent in the way which we want to, and which we have accustomed our children to.
+It’s hugely affected our ability to parent in the way which we want to, and which we have accustomed our children to.
 We’ve had support in the form of in-laws, and it has taken a while for this to happen, but the stress eventually did trickle it’s way down to the kids.
-Namely, in the form of rebellious behaviour and frequent high-pitched shrieking.
-Bet you can’t tell which symptom accompanies which child?!!?
+Namely, in the form of rebellious behaviour (Poppy) and frequent high-pitched shrieking (Lulah).

 Our initial response – based on the fact that this is completely new territory for us – was discipline, which I now realise was the wrong tactic considering the circumstances.
-Obviously, it was completely ineffective and only increased everyone’s stress levels.
+It was, obviously, completely ineffective and only increased everyone’s stress levels.
 We’ve since made some headway through consciously slowing down, being less reactive, and working hard to show each other affection.
-Parenthood certainly isn’t for the faint of heart, but all of these little hurdles help us grow together and when everything clicks into place it really is so beautiful.

 Do you have any parent-based goals or resolutions of your own?